 - Add the oil, milk and lemon juice to the egg.
 Whisk together until evenly mixed.3 Tablespoon Olive Oil, 6 Tablespoon Non Dairy Milk, 2 Tablespoon Lemon Juice

 - Add the wet ingredients to the dry.
 Fold together about 10 times with a spatula.
 Then add the blueberries, reserving a small amount for the top of the muffins.
-Fold another 5 strokes.¾ Cup Fresh or Frozen Blueberries
+Fold another 5 strokes.¾ Cup Fresh Blueberries

 - Divide the batter into 6 lined muffin cups.
 The cups should be almost filled to the top.
 Sprinkle with the remaining blueberries and top with the lemon streusel.

 - Let the batter rest while you preheat the oven to 375 degrees.

 - Bake in preheated oven for 28 minutes or until muffin tops spring back when gently poked.